 1970s – The Beginning of CLIP

-In the beginning, there was recognition that no facility in the state of Washington could adequately provide psychiatric residential care to seriously disturbed children.
-Children with severe psychiatric disturbances were frequently placed in residential settings that were not prepared to deal with their disturbance, or the children were sent to more costly facilities out of state.
-In 1977, the Department of Social and Human Services (DSHS) approached Seattle Children’s Home for assistance in developing a program model to provide extended psychiatric residential care to seriously disturbed children.
+In the beginning, there was recognition that no facility in the state of Washington could adequately provide psychiatric care to seriously disturbed children.
+Children with severe psychiatric disturbances were frequently placed in settings that were not prepared to deal with their disturbance, or the children were sent to more costly facilities out of state.
+In 1977, the Department of Social and Human Services (DSHS) approached Seattle Children's Home for assistance in developing a program model to provide extended psychiatric care to seriously disturbed children.

-By 1980, the Washington State legislature authorized funds to establish 60 Residential Treatment Beds for Psychiatrically Impaired Children and Youth.
+By 1980, the Washington State legislature authorized funds to establish 60 Treatment Beds for Psychiatric Impaired Children and Youth.
 These state-funded beds were to be located at and administered by private, non-profit agencies under contract to the Division of Mental Health (MHD/DSHS).
 Rules and regulations for licensing standards were set forth in Chapter 246-323 of the Washington Administrative Code and codified under authority of Chapter 71.12 RCW, February 1980.

-During the early to mid-1980s, the four Residential Treatment Facilities (RTFs) opened and began serving psychiatrically impaired children and youth.
-McGraw Center at Seattle Children’s Home opened March 1981 as the first facility licensed under the new regulations established the previous year.
+During the early to mid-1980s, the four Treatment Facilities opened and began serving psychiatrically impaired children and youth.
+McGraw Center at Seattle Children's Home opened March 1981 as the first facility licensed under the new regulations established the previous year.
 Martin Center opened in February 1982, in Bellingham, operated by Catholic Community Services Northwest.
 Tamarack Center opened in September 1984 under the then existing authority of the Spokane County Mental Health Board.
 Pearl Street Center opened in January 1985 in Tacoma, operated by the Tacoma Comprehensive Mental Health Center.

-From 1981 until 1986 all children who were admitted to the RTFs had to meet admission criteria, whether they were voluntary applicants or committed for involuntary mental health care.
+From 1981 until 1986 all children who were admitted to the facilities had to meet admission criteria, whether they were voluntary applicants or committed for involuntary mental health care.
 In January 1986, the new juvenile Involuntary Treatment Act (ITA) came into effect.
-Adolescents who were involuntarily committed on a 180-day Restrictive Order for inpatient care were now automatically eligible for admission to the RTFs and to Child Study and Treatment Center (CSTC), the state-operated psychiatric hospital.
+Adolescents who were involuntarily committed on a 180-day Restrictive Order for inpatient care were now automatically eligible for admission to the facility and to Child Study and Treatment Center (CSTC), the state-operated psychiatric hospital.